World Dream Bank

 Raw dream text is often hard for others to read.
 Please polish!
 Read it aloud to friends (you have friends, right?
 Uh-oh!) and note what they didn't get and rewrite so we'll get it.

-My suggestion: forget all you learned in school, on the job, online.
-Write like you talk.
+My suggestion: write like you talk.
+Forget all you learned in school, on the job, online.
 Psychobabble, academese and business writing all emphasize polysyllabic Orwellian circumlocutions to maximize deniability, wallpapering your posterior.
 But dreams are out to BARE your ass (soul optional!)

 It's true that the Dreambank has blank verse, dreamworld pop lyrics, medieval Buddhist monks' journals, Victorian and pseudo-Victorian narratives, dreams like lost pages of Finnegans Wake, and poetry slams by grammarless dogs.
 All fine, if you can pull it off!